kelu124/un0rick/index.md

 ## An example

 The board was connected to a single element piezo, in water, with a reflector a few centimers away, immersed in water.
 Pulser is set up at 25V high pulses.
-Control was done through a Raspberry Pi W which is used as a .
+Control was done through a Raspberry Pi W which is used as a controler and server.

 ![](https://raw.githubusercontent.com/kelu124/un0rick/master/images/IMG_20180224_195210.jpg)